 Protein is important to help us repair muscle tissue and recover properly.
 Include protein-dense foods in each meal AND snack.
 Choose foods like chicken, fish, lean beef, eggs, protein powder.
-Keep the portion approximately the size of your palm for each meal/snack (one palm for the ladies, two palms for the men).
+Keep the portion approximately the size of your palm for each meal/snack (in general: one palm for females, two palms for the males).

 - Go Green.

 Include plenty vegetables in every meal and snack.
 Yup, veggies for breakfast.
 And make them green.